benpate/null/README.md

 ## Simple library for null values in Go

-This library provides simple primitives for nullable variables.
-Int, Bool, and Float are supported.
+This library provides simple, idiomatic primitives for nullable values in Go.
+It supports Int, Bool, and Float types.

 ```
+	// "b" is null, and ready to use
-	var b null.Bool // This is null
+	var b null.Bool

-	b.Set(false) // This is false
+	// Set value to false
+	b.Set(false)

-	b.Set(true) // This is true
+	// Set value to true
+	b.Set(true)

+	// Get the value
+	b.Bool()

-	b.Unset() // This is null again.
+	// Make the value null again
+	b.Unset()
 ```

 ## Pull Requests Welcome